-One of the Digital Economy’s engines is fueled by the boom in electronics innovation.
+One of digital economy’s engines is fueled by the boom in electronics innovation.
 This is disrupting the traditional ways in which we communicate, work or entertain.
 There are no exceptions to this trend, from computers and communication networks to smart mobiles and healthcare devices.
 Smart car engines are controlled by embedded chips, helping users to drive safer.
-Internet of Things’ electronic components are controlling everything from manufacturing processes to smart homes and buildings.
+Internet of things’ electronic components are controlling everything from manufacturing processes to smart homes and buildings.
 More than 4.4% of global manufacturing value arises from the electronic equipment market.

 What is the secret of the leaders in electronics manufacturing?
 Herewith are five of most important performance drivers:

 The rapid changes in the electronics industry are at the same time the driver and the result of innovation.
 All the front-end technologies such as cloud computing, big data analytics, Internet of things, and social networking are disrupting the common behavior of the consumer and traditional business models.
 Innovation is happening whether it is wanted or not.
 By using electronics simulation of product performance in the design phase, the producers of electronics devices and components can rapidly assimilate new technologies, with improved design and better materials, reducing the workflow process, especially in the laboratory testing phase.
 Top manufacturers use 1.6 fewer prototypes than all others .